 11.1 State Pensions are often one of the most valuable assets in a divorce and should not be overlooked.
-Estimates of pension entitlement can be obtained by completing Form BR19.
+Estimates of pension entitlement can be obtained by completing Form BR19 or accessing it from the Government Gateway.
 Valuations of shareable rights on divorce can be obtained by completing Form BR20.
 Completing both forms is the most reliable way of obtaining a full picture of an individual's State Pension entitlement, and doing this online will produce the information much more quickly than by postal applications.
-Be sure that you check all pages of the replies, not just the first page.
+Be sure that you check all pages of the replies, not just the first page or the headline figure of the forecast.